-Arthritis, a degenerative joint disease, is a general term marked by abnormal conditions of the joint and surrounding tissues that occurs when cartilage is worn away quicker than it can regenerate.
+Arthritis in dogs & cats, a degenerative joint disease, is a general term marked by abnormal conditions of the joint and surrounding tissues that occurs when cartilage is worn away quicker than it can regenerate.
 When the protective cartilage that cushions the joint wears away, it creates friction between the bones and becomes swollen and painful.

 Please, do not give your pet over-the-counter pain medication (or medication not prescribed to them), without first consulting us here at Safari.